 When it comes to private dining rooms, Hutong is not messing around.
 This ultra-swish Chinese restaurant is on the 33rd level of the Shard, and has two incredibly extra private dining rooms.
-Both The Shanghai Room and The Beijing Room have floor to ceiling windows with views of St Paul’s, as well as hand carved wooden doors, and a whole lot of red lanterns.
+Both The Shanghai Room and The Beijing Room have floor to ceiling windows with views of St Paul’s, as well as hand-carved wooden doors, and a whole lot of red lanterns.
 Come here when you’re really looking to impress.
-Or just when you’ve got a few grand knocking about your bank account and a penchant for people hand-carving duck at your table for you.
+Or just when you’ve got a few grand knocking about your bank account and a penchant for people hand-carving duck at your table.

 The Cadogan Arms

 Minimum Spend: dependent on group size and night of the week, but approximately £150 per head

 Here’s a sentence that will make you feel like you’ve just entered the Rolex realm.
 The Rose Room at the Cadogan Arms on the King’s Road is available for private hire.
 This jaw-dropper of a pub in Chelsea is one of London’s most quaint and charming spots, and the upmarket takes on comforting gastropub classics definitely don’t hurt either.
 With your own private horseshoe bar, multiple hidden-art TV screens, and access to the nostalgic wonders of the huge rhubarb trifle, it’s a great shout if you’re after somewhere fancy that still hits the cosy mark.

 Capacity: Semi-private dining area - 15.
 Fully private area - 38.